Toxoplasma Gondii Antibody

 T. gondii is a parasite that can infect people when they:

-Eat infected meat, especially lamb, venison, or pork, that hasn't been thoroughly cooked
+Eat infected meat, especially lamb, venison, or pork, that hasn't been fully cooked

 Eat food contaminated by knives, utensils, cutting boards, or other foods that have come in contact with the infected meat